ComplexNetTSP/NET4255/README.md

 * [Getting started with Flask](https://flask.palletsprojects.com/en/2.2.x/quickstart/)
 * [Containerize an application](https://docs.docker.com/get-started/02_our_app/)

+## Challenge 2: Develop a docker file for your website with a databse

+* Build a one page Flask application which contains of following elements:
+  * your name
+  * your projet name
+  * The version of your website (i.e. V2)
+  * The machine hostname
+  * The current date
+  * A connexion to a mongo database:
+     * store in the db: current date, ip, page url for each requesting http-get
+     * display the database content in the webpage
+* Build a docker container which contain your Flask web page
+* Test your application
+* Send your docker container on [DockerHub](https://hub.docker.com/})

-## Challenge 2: Compose a simple web service (flask + mongodb) with docker compose
+## Challenge 3: Compose a simple web service (flask + mongodb) with docker compose

 * Find a already made [mongodb](https://www.mongodb.com/) docker container (for instance the [official mongodb docker](https://hub.docker.com/_/mongo))
-* Update Flask application such that:
+* Use the previous docker file to create a docker compose with the following items:
   * It connect to the mongodb database (use [pymongo](https://pymongo.readthedocs.io/en/stable/))
   * For each request, it will record in the mongodb database: the ip address of the client and the current date
   * It display the last 10 records of the database